Geotechnical Graduate Student Society (GGSS)

 The Geotechnical Graduate Student Society promotes scholarship, leadership, and fellowship for graduate students in the geotechnical engineering program at the University of California, Davis.
 The organization network consists of over 140 students, alumni, faculty and visiting scholars and collaborates with over 30 governmental agencies, engineering firms, contractors, and consultants, mostly through the annual Round Table open house student showcase.
 Find out more.

 The GSAC is a graduate student-led committee that works with the faculty and provides a voice for students on matters pertaining to graduate education in CEE, and actively works to improve the graduate student experience within CEE.
-GSAC meets the first Friday of every month at 11 AM.
-Suggestions for how GSAC can make your graduate student experience better?
-Fill out this form to let them know!
-You can also find GSAC in the 3rd floor library of Ghausi from 5–6 p.m. the first Wednesday of every month if you’d prefer to chat in person.
 Click here for more information about the GSAC; click here to view the GSAC charter.
+2021-22: the GSAC is currently inactive.
+If you are interested in getting involved and reviving this group, please reach out to Lauren Worrell!

 The UC Davis Student Chapter of AWWA works towards promoting the future success of environmental engineers and scientists who hope to treat and manage water resources.
 The primary goal of AWWA is to present networking opportunities through collaboration and mentorship between environmental professionals, graduate students, and undergraduate students.